Tseung Kwan O Waterfront Promenade

 Advertising

-And don’t forget Namco, a Japanese game centre that will entertain both kids and kidults with everything from classic arcade games to claw machines to new games featuring the hottest anime characters.
-Its Lohas Park location is also home to Docodoco, an indoor playground that integrates digital technology for your little ones to experience adventures around a fantasy island
+Namco is a Japanese game centre that will entertain both kids and kidults with everything from classic arcade games to claw machines to new games featuring the hottest anime characters.
+Its Lohas Park location is also home to Docodoco, an indoor playground that integrates digital technology for your little ones to experience adventures around a fantasy island.

 Advertising

-Those into the outdoors can take a stroll along the picturesque Tseung Kwan O South Waterfront Promenade – which stretches all the way from Tseung Kwan O town centre to Tiu Keng Leng – and gaze out to the unobstructed waters.
+Tseung Kwan O South Waterfront Promenade stretches from Tseung Kwan O town centre all the way to Tiu Keng Leng, offering breathtaking views of the surrounding waters.
+Gaze out to the unobstructed view and see cute fur babies out on their walks.
 Do watch out for the cycling track that runs alongside it, as there are often cyclists whizzing past, especially in the evenings.

 Advertising